vecnode/collections-transformer/README.md

 # Collections Transformer

-Under heavy development.

-Agent-based platform for multimodal LLM analysis of datasets in the GLAM sector.
+Minimal agent-based platform for multimodal LLM analysis of datasets in the GLAM sector.

-Code developed in the context of the UKRI project "Transforming Collections" undertaken at UAL "Towards a National Collection (TaNC)".

 ## Reproduce